Name: Cindy Marie Lesko

-Lesko hid Cindy's car several miles away in a Detroit neighborhood where it was discovered three days later.
+Albert drove Cindy's car several miles away to a Detroit neighborhood, where it was discovered on a side street near Van Dyke Avenue and Seven Mile Road three days later.
 Cindy's purse, pocketbook, and handgun were found inside, but her wallet was missing.
-Albert admitted to police that he parked it on a side street near Van Dyke and Seven Mile out of spite because of their pending divorce.
-The couple was scheduled for a pretrial divorce hearing three days before Cindy Lesko disappeared.
-When police found the car, it contained Cindy's pocketbook but not her wallet, as well as a handgun Cindy was known to carry.
+Albert admitted to police that he drove the car there out of spite because of their pending divorce; the couple was scheduled for a pretrial divorce hearing three days before Cindy disappeared.

-The last known person to speak to Cindy before Albert arrived that night was a friend who was on the phone with Cindy at about 10:30 that night.
-Cindy got off the phone when she said she heard the truck pull up in the driveway.
-When the friend could not reach Cindy the next day, she became increasingly worried and eventually called police and filed a missing persons report.
-According to another friend Cindy had planned on taking a nursing exam with her the morning of October 24, but didn't show.
+On the night of her disappearance, Cindy was on the phone with a friend at about 10:30 p.m. before Albert arrived.
+Cindy hung up the phone when she said she heard his truck pull up in the driveway.
+When the friend could not reach Cindy the next day, she became increasingly worried; she eventually called police and filed a missing persons report.
+According to another friend, Cindy had planned on taking a nursing exam with her on the morning of October 24, but never showed up.

-The husband was a suspect in Cindy's disappearance and charged with her homicide in March 2001.
-The theory presented in court was that he and his estranged wife argued after he returned the children late from a trip up north to his parents in Oscoda County.
-Prosecutors alleged that he killed her, put her body in the pickup bed and disposed of it while returning to Oscoda County.
+Albert was a suspect in Cindy's disappearance, and was charged with her homicide in March 2001.
+Prosecutors theorized that he and his estranged wife argued after he returned the children late from a trip to his parents' home in Oscoda County, Michigan.
+Prosecutors alleged that he killed her, put her body in the pickup bed, and disposed of it while returning to Oscoda County.
 Albert testified in his own defense and his children stood by him, stating they believed that their mother had left on her own and is still alive.
 A jury acquitted Albert of the charges in December 2001, as they believed that the evidence presented did not prove that Cindy was dead.